microcks/microcks.io/content/documentation/references/configuration/security-config.md

 On the server side, Microcks is using a client application called `microcks-app` for checking and trusting JWT bearers provided by the frontend application API calls.

-These parameters are set withing the `application.properties` configuration file.
+These parameters are set within the `application.properties` configuration file.
 See and example below:

 ```properties
 # Keycloak configuration properties